HydraMeshnet/developer-portal/glossary.md

 TODO define multicipher somewhere around and refer to it from here TODO clarify and finish this explanation
+> mudlee: we discussed that mainly the difference(?) is that one is on the blockchain while the other one is not

 In other words, anyone - able to create signatures with a public key that the DID (as KeyId) can be derived from - has total control over this DID, thus can impersonate and add new keys, but that requires registering these changes on the ledger.

 ## Witness

-An attestant entity that has given its digital signature to some claims.
+An attestant entity that has given its digital signature to some claims(see later).
 Using a DID, witnesses are able to change the cryptographic keys they use for signing statements over time.
+> mudlee: such as?
+An example here would be good, like a Bank

 ## Authority

 A company, state government or any other certificate provider entity that is trusted by many to be a reliable witness.
 Also, an authority might delegate signing claims to any number of witnesses, which act on behalf of the authority in certain respects.
 Delegations may be granted or revoked over time.
+> mudlee: such as?
+An example here would be good, like a Bank

 ## Inspector